 14. For by one offering, he has perfected for all time those who are sanctified.

-15. The holy Spirit also bears witness to us, for after having said,
+15. And the holy Spirit also bears witness to us, for after He said,

 16.“This is the covenant that I will make with them after those days, says the Lord: I will put my laws in their hearts, and on their minds will I write them,”

-17.then it said, “Of their sins and their lawless deeds will I never be reminded again.”
+17.then He said, “Of their sins and their lawless deeds will I never be reminded again.”

 18. Now, where there is remission for these things, there is no more offering for sin.